Vodka: Early history

-According to a legend, around 1430, a monk named Isidore from Chudov Monastery inside the Moscow Kremlin made a recipe of the first Russian vodka.
-Having a special knowledge and distillation devices, he became the creator of a new, higher quality type of alcoholic beverage.
-This "bread wine", as it was initially known, was for a long time produced exclusively in the Grand Duchy of Moscow and in no other principality of Rus' (this situation persisted until the era of industrial production).
+This "bread wine", as it was initially known, was for a long time produced exclusively in the Grand Principality of Moscow and in no other Russian principality (this situation persisted until the era of industrial production).
 Thus, this beverage was closely associated with Moscow.
+Ivan III created the first Russian state monopoly on vodka in 1474, and by 1505, the first exports of distilled Russian vodka had arrived in Sweden.